Quadratic energy-momentum squared gravity: constraints from big bang nucleosynthesis: BBN constraints on the model

 In the qEMSF interaction model, the shift in the freeze-out temperature, given by $T_{\rm f}=T_{\rm fstd} (1+6 \zeta)^{1/6}$, consequently leads to a deviation in the neutron-to-proton equilibrium ratio at freeze-out, as described by Eq.~\eqref{eq:neutprot} in the standard model.
 This deviation is represented by the equation:

-as indicated above in factor \textbf{(i)}.
+as indicated above in the factor \textbf{(i)}.
 Now, we can explicitly formulate Eq.~\eqref{Yp} with these modified values of the fraction $\lambda$ and the neutron-to-proton ratio obtained from Eqs.~\eqref{eq:lambda} and~\eqref{eq:neutprotemsf}, where the modifications traced by $\bar{\alpha}$ are accounted for using $\zeta$ from Eq.~\eqref{zeta}, resulting in:

-As Eq.~\eqref{eq:Yp} demonstrates, the modifications arising from the qEMSF interaction model are complex, affecting both the continuity equation and the form of the Friedmann equation in different ways.
+It is observed that Eq.~\eqref{eq:Yp} differs significantly from the definition~\eqref{Yp} in the standard model.
+This distinction arises because the qEMSF interaction model introduces complex modifications, which impact both the continuity equation and the form of the Friedmann equation in distinct ways, as evident from Eqs.~\eqref{rhorsol1} and~\eqref{eq:rhoprime}, respectively.
 Furthermore, this dual effect varies across species via the EoS parameter $w$.
 In contrast, curvature-type alternative theories that still satisfy local energy-momentum conservation, such as Brans–Dicke and $f(R)$ theories, only impact the expansion rate of the Universe via modifications to the Einstein tensor, $G_{\mu\nu}$.
 These can be interpreted as either a modification of the value of $g_{*}$ or a variation in the gravitational constant $G$, extensively investigated in Refs.~\cite{Kneller,steigman07,Steigman:2012ve}, and parameterized via $S=H/H_{\rm std}$.
 It is evident that this method is insufficient for investigating modifications arising from EMSF interaction models, or more broadly, from nonminimal matter interaction models.
 In the next subsection, we will constrain the free parameter $\alpha$ (equivalently $\bar{\alpha}$) using measurements of helium abundances.
 For a brief review of the measurements of light element abundances, see Ref.~\cite{Workman:2022ynf}.

+We have also summarized the constraints on the $\alpha$ parameter, obtained throughout this paper, including the relevant equations and assumptions, in Table~\ref{table}.